krisvanrens/nexus-lang/README.md

 - Underscore for integer number separators?
 - Underscore for unused variables?
 - Force parentheses for certain operators, e.g. relational / equality operators?
-- Add `Node` and `Group` as a fundamental type to allow for expressions to evaluate to them?
 - Are `node` and `group` really unary operators?
+- Array and subscript operators?
+Is it possible to implement this using `Groups` somehow?

 ## FAQ